sogloarcadius/syslog-ng/README.md

 ## syslog-ng

+Alpine based syslog-ng last release

-Syslog-ng is installed with all of its modules
+syslog-ng is installed with all of its modules from alpine repository

 You can use your own syslog-ng.conf or fall back to use the default one